WRRC

 Urban wildlife conflict is increasing, and WRRC’s emergency rescue team is often the only lifeline for injured animals.
 CSR funding and individual donations can strengthen and scale this essential service by:

-1. Supporting rescuer salaries, trained veterinary doctors, and medical attendants who respond to emergency calls round the clock.
+1. Supporting rescuer salaries, trained veterinary doctors, and medical attendants who respond to emergency calls around the clock.

 2. Fuel, maintenance, and operational support for the wildlife ambulance, ensuring rapid response during critical situations.